w3f/Grants-Program/applications/threshold_signature.md

  2: construct_aggregate_signature_tx(msg, AB|AC|BC's signature) -> tx
 ```

-As shown in the following figure, a complete transaction process of our threshold signature may be: n individuals participate in a transaction with a threshold of m, and use the offline Musig2 module to generate all m possible aggregate public keys through the ComingChat distributed encrypted communication network.
+As shown in the following figure, a complete transaction process of our threshold signature may be: n individuals participate in a transaction with a threshold of m, and use the offline Musig module to generate all m possible aggregate public keys through the ComingChat distributed encrypted communication network.
 Then output all the aggregated public keys (for example: `[AB, AC, BC]`) as the input of the pallet's threshold signature interface and return a threshold signature address as the multi-signature address.
 When the m individual uses the multi-signature address to conduct a transaction, he first uses the ComingChat wallet to generate an aggregate signature, which is used as the input of the pallet verification interface and verifies whether the signature is passed.
 It is worth noting that in the signature verification process, first verify whether the merkle root is correct, and then whether the aggregated signature satisfies the aggregated public key.
 If both are successful, the verification passes, otherwise it fails.

 ### ![img](https://cdn.jsdelivr.net/gh/rjman-ljm/resources@master/assets/1629794873542-threshold_signature-1.png)